diggingforfire/infowijs-assignment/README.md

 * A backend endpoint that returns an appointment that was seeded into the database: http://localhost:8888/appointment/ef9eeb02-4aa3-4d69-98d9-02db0619cd1b
 * A frontend landing page: http://localhost:8887/
+* A frontend page where you can register attendees: http://localhost:5173/appointment/ef9eeb02-4aa3-4d69-98d9-02db0619cd1b
+* A frontend page where you can create new appointments (readonly, no calls to backend): http://localhost:5173/appointment/create

 # Choices and rationale